mmusal/mmusal.github.io/README.md

 4) Did specific policies at county or state level effect the unobserved up/down trends.

 In order to answer these questions we will need some background so that we can develop models to help answer those questions:

 A) Data/tools needed for spatial models in R.

 B) Some neccessary Probability concepts.

 C) Spatial Models (We will use Besag York Mollie).

 D) Hidden Markov Models.

 E) Bayesian Modeling Tool (STAN).

-6) Combine Bayesian Spatial and Hidden Markov Models
+F) Combine Bayesian Spatial and Hidden Markov Models